Youth Programs Overview

-Your job coach will work one-on-one with you to find placements that match your interests and will provide on-site support when you’re on the job.
+Your vocational trainer will work one-on-one with you to find placements that match your interests and will provide on-site support when you’re on the job.
 Our students have worked in variety of industries and settings, ranging from retail and food services to data entry and local government.

 During the six-week session, you’ll receive basic training in orientation and mobility, adaptive technology and communication strategies specific to the workplace, and you’ll develop the skills you need to compete in the job market.
 In the afternoons, you’ll meet with the other participants in the program to discuss your work day and learn from each other’s experiences.